NFOK18000U Determinants of Food Consumption

 The course has its focus on the different factors underlying consumers’ food behaviours.
 Centrally in the course are theories on determinants of food consumption, strategies to change behaviour, and social significance and meaning of food.
 Social, cultural, cognitive, developmental, psychophysiological and neuroeconomic approaches as well as theory of human action and of decision making processes are discussed.

 Factors influencing food acceptance throughout life, the relationships between choice, consumption of foods and the sensory, psychological and physiological responses in the human body are presented and discussed.
 Food culture and eating habits, meal structures and meal patterns; the importance of food and meals in everyday life, social and cultural influences on food preferences, food acceptability and habits, and the role of health concerns in ordinary eating habits are also presented and discussed.
+Furthermore, strategies for influencing acceptance of plant-based and animal-based foods from a sustainability perspective is introduced.
 Issues related to public health nutrition will also be presented.

 The students will in groups work on a curriculum related topic, and hand in a project report towards the end of the course.
 The report will be a literature review.